Leg Length Discrepancy and Short Right Leg Syndrome

 In practice as a Remedial Therapist employing a fusion of Eastern philosophy and Western science, the following energetic/Qi blocks impacting both mobility and internal health are encountered.
 First told about the underlying concept 40yrs ago.
 First sighted/recognised/successfuly treated 20yrs ago.
 Presented in chronological order in which they were observed.
 This is not a comprehensive list but it does cover the biggies from the perspective of a physical therapist...

 a.
 Proximal block at shoulder and chest/torso due to soft tissue holding patterns deep to the bone having a distal effect on the limb generating thickening and tightening through forearm flexors/extensors resulting in Medial and/or Lateral Epicondylitis/Repetitive Strain Injury and Carpal Tunnel symptoms.
 The strain from repetitive work, emotional stress, diet and weather conditions impacting internal health and insufficient rehabilitative exercise and movement contributes.
 Full ROM and flexibility at the shoulder and torso is preventative…playing on the monkey is bars therapeutic.
+I would not normally see swimmers with these conditions.
 The Remedial treatment I administer targeting shoulder and torso typically resolves these issues in one to three treatment sessions.

 b.
 Left Sided Mechanism of SRLS - Proximal block at the Sacro-Illiac Joint due to postural strain caused by chronic rotation of the hip in the Sagittal plane.
 Generating a thickening and tightening down the backline of the left lower limb from Gluteal musculature to the Plantar Fascia.
 Under loading and strain this can escalate to acute pain, dysfunction and injury at any point along the line which can be rapidly resolved by rectifying the postural anomaly at the hip.